How to replace a lost Galaxy Buds, Buds Live or Buds Pro earbud

 If you lose a Galaxy Bud, try finding them first

-So you've looked all over the place for the earbud of one of the best Samsung earbuds, and you just can't seem to find it anywhere.
+So you've looked all over the place for one piece of your Galaxy earbuds, and you just can't seem to find it anywhere.
 Samsung has included a feature called "Find My Earbuds," which is located within the Galaxy Wearable application.

 - Open the Galaxy Wearable app.